 Meta has made it clear that if you’re already verified on Instagram — because you’re a creator, journalist, or a celebrity — there won’t be any changes to your accounts.
 The verified badges for both Meta Verified accounts and accounts of notable figures will look the same.

-But the platform limits the additional benefits, such as enhanced visibility, customer support, and exclusive tools, to subscribers of Meta Verified only.
+However, the platform limits the additional benefits, such as enhanced visibility, customer support, and exclusive tools, to subscribers of Meta Verified only.
 This may serve as an incentive for some of the previously verified creators and influencers to pay for the features.

 How Brands Could Be Impacted By Paid Verification